Chinese cities open up green car markets as government battles pollution

 BYD, for instance, sells most of its electric cars in its home of Shenzhen, where more than 800 taxis are its e6.
 The city offers subsidies for NEVs provided they are capable of 300 km (186 miles) per charge - criterion only the e6 satisfies.
 That effectively shuts out cars such as SAIC’s Roewe E50 and JAC Motors’ iev.

-Rapid economic growth and urbanization have turned China into the world’s biggest emitter of greenhouse gases, with pollution a constant feature in newspapers and a topic widely discussed in the Chinese blogosphere.
+Rapid economic growth and urbanisation have turned China into the world’s biggest emitter of greenhouse gases, with pollution a constant feature in newspapers and a topic widely discussed in the Chinese blogosphere.

 The government has vowed to fight pollution and since 2010 has been encouraging consumers to buy green cars.
 Under its latest initiative, it offers to pay up to 60,000 yuan of the purchase price - an amount local authorities are encouraged to match.